 3) Betting the Opposite Side of Your Ensuing Bonus Bet With Another Sportsbook

-If your risk-free bet loses and you get a bonus bet as a result, you can hedge it to ensure a profit.
+If your no sweat/second chance bet loses and you get a bonus bet as a result, you can hedge it to ensure a profit.
 You do this by using the bonus bet on one side of a two-way market and making a cash bet on the other side.

 The amount you need to hedge depends on the bonus bet amount and the odds on either side of the market.
 Instead of wondering how to calculate that yourself, you can use our Free Bet Calculator.

-Ironically, risk-free bets give the highest expected value when you take them on risky outcomes.
-Because you know you’ll at least get a bonus bet if you lose, you can take your risk-free bet on a long shot.
+Ironically, no sweat bets give the highest expected value when you take them on risky outcomes.
+Because you know you’ll at least get a bonus bet if you lose, you can take your no sweat bet on a long shot.

 Even if you lose and get the ensuing bonus bet, you should also put that on a long shot since you can only get the profit from the bonus bet and not the wagered amount.